katrinsharp/scala-for-spark/README.md

 ```
 > sbt
 ```
-You should see `>` after it's updating some its dependencies.
+You should see `>` after it's updating some its dependencies (Use `exit` for quitting).
 Now type:

 ```
 > console
 ```

-You should see `scala>` after some more updates.
+You should see `scala>` after some more updates (Use `:q` for quitting).
+You're ready to go with Scala CLI.

+* Open the cloned project in IJ: File -> New -> Project from existing sources.
+You're ready to go with IJ.